-Our curriculum is designed to follow the National Curriculum and follows a 2 year rolling programme of essential skills and knowledge mapped out across the year groups to ensure progression.
+Our curriculum is designed to follow the National Curriculum and follows a 2 year rolling programme (curriculum planner) of essential skills and knowledge mapped out across the year groups to ensure progression.

 Across our curriculum topics, it is our intent for our pupils to learn:

 New knowledge and understanding appropriate to their age

 How to keep themselves safe